Johnson accused of causing ‘crippling uncertainty’ for families over Universal Credit

 Monday night’s non-binding vote in the House of Commons to make the uplift in the benefit permanent for some six million people saw 278 MPs vote for with none against.

-Six Conservative MPs rebelled to support the motion.
+The Prime Minister had ordered Conservative MPs to abstain on the vote but six rebelled to support the Labour motion.
 One, Stephen Crabb, the former Work and Pensions Secretary, said the weekly rise should be kept for a further 12 months to give people “certainty” over their finances.

 Following the vote, Sir Keir Starmer, tweeted that the Conservatives “didn’t even show up” after Tory MPs did not vote with Labour on the motion.